dotnet/docs/docs/standard/frameworks.md

 An app or library can target a version of [.NET Standard](~/docs/standard/net-standard.md). .NET Standard versions represent standardized sets of APIs across all .NET implementations.
 For example, a library can target .NET Standard 1.6 and gain access to APIs that function across .NET Core and .NET Framework using the same codebase.

 An app or library can also target a specific .NET implementation to gain access to implementation-specific APIs.
-For example, an app that targets Xamarin.iOS gets access to Xamarin-provided iOS API wrappers, or an app that targets
+For example, an app that targets Xamarin.iOS (for example, `Xamarin.iOS10`) gets access to Xamarin-provided iOS API wrappers for iOS 10, or an app that targets the Universal Windows Platform (UWP, `uap10.0`) has access to APIs that compile for devices that run Windows 10.

 For some target frameworks (for example, the .NET Framework), the APIs are defined by the assemblies that the framework installs on a system and may include application framework APIs (for example, ASP.NET).